pushkarmutha/PySurv/README.md

 - Email: pmutha@emory.edu
 - LinkedIn: https://www.linkedin.com/in/pushkar-mutha/

-If you would like to request a new feature, please feel free to raise an issue on [GitHub](https://github.com/pushkarmutha/PySurv)or reach out via email.
+If you would like to request a new feature, please feel free to raise an issue on [GitHub](https://github.com/pushkarmutha/PySurv) or reach out via email.
 If you found this code useful, you can support by leaving a star.